best-practice-and-impact/ons-spark/ons-spark/ancillary-topics/Hive-Partitions.md

 ```

-If I want to partition the table by year (`calyear`), I can save as new table with this partitioning scheme and then insert my data into it.
+If I want to partition the table by year (`calyear`), I can save a new table with this partitioning scheme and then insert my data into it.

-To ensure Hive partitioning is enabled when using the Hive Query Editor (this does not need to be done if using PySpark/SparklyR), the settings `hive.exec.dynamic.partition` needs to be set to "true" and `hive.exec.dynamic.partition.mode` needs to be set to "nonstrict" to allow multiple partitions to be added at once.
+To ensure Hive partitioning is enabled when using the Hive Query Editor (this does not need to be done if using PySpark/SparklyR), the setting `hive.exec.dynamic.partition` needs to be set to "true" and `hive.exec.dynamic.partition.mode` needs to be set to "nonstrict".
+These settings will allow multiple partitions to be added at once.

-This can be done directly within the Hive query editor as such:
+This can be done directly within the Hive Query Editor as such:

 ```sql
 DROP TABLE IF EXISTS dapcats.partitioned_rescue;